Spiral to GEO Using an Optimal Finite Maneuver

 Next you can define the maneuver.
 Thanks to the initial state, you have a starting model for the orbit.
 You can add a maneuver to model the effects of applying a thrust to the satellite and provide data to "seed" for the optimized maneuver later in the lesson.

-6. Set the Attitude Update to Update during burn.
+4. Ensure the Attitude Update is set to Update during burn.

 When you create a maneuver, you need to define the direction in which to apply thrust.
 In this situation, you don't want to incorrectly choose an axes that takes you back to Earth.
 Your goal is to reach a higher orbit.
 The axes you will use are the In-Track, Cross-Track, Radial axes with: